Pierre Gemayel: Career

 Lebanon has long been a battleground in the Israeli-Arab conflict, and Gemayel's position was always solid and consistent advocating a Lebanon separated from the other Arab states and linked to France and the West.
 He opposed the presence of the Palestinian refugees.
 His supporters viewed this as a sign of strength and patriotism, while his detractors saw it as incoherent.

 Gemayel reluctantly signed the Cairo Agreement of 1969 under enormous pressure from the international community, which allowed Palestinian guerrillas to set up bases on Lebanese soil, from which to carry out actions against Israel.
 He later defended his actions, saying that Lebanon really had no choice.
 In the 1970s, he came to oppose the armed Palestinian presence in Lebanon.
 The Kataeb created a military Security Council led by William Hawi, which came to be commanded by Gemayel's son Bachir upon the assassination of Hawi.

 Gemayel was also to reverse his position on the Syrian intervention in the Lebanese Civil War of 1975 to 1990.
 He initially welcomed Syrian intervention on the side of the Christians and against the Lebanese National Movement, but he soon became convinced that Syria was occupying Lebanon for reasons of its own.

 In 1976, he joined other mainly Christian leaders, including former president Camille Chamoun, the diplomat Charles Malik, and the Guardians of the Cedars leader Étienne Saqr, to oppose the Syrians.
 On 11 October 1978, Gemayel bitterly denounced the Syrian military presence, and the Lebanese Front joined the Lebanese regular army in a successful "Hundred Days War" against the Syrian army.

-On 4 June 1979 an attempt was made to assassinate Pierre Gemayel.
+On 4 June 1979, an attempt was made to assassinate Pierre Gemayel.
 The previous month, 13 May, Amine Gemayel also escaped an assassination attempt.

 Later years and death

 Gemayel saw his younger son, Bachir Gemayel, elected president of Lebanon on 23 August 1982, only to be assassinated on 14 September, nine days before his scheduled inauguration.
 Bachir's older brother, Amine Gemayel was elected to replace him.
-Pierre Gemayel himself initially stayed out of Amine Gemayel's government, but in early 1984, after participating in two conferences in Geneva and Lausanne, Switzerland, aimed at ending the civil war and the occupation of the country by Israeli troops in 1982, he agreed to serve once more in a cabinet of national unity that was formed by Rashid Karami in May 1984.
+Pierre Gemayel himself initially stayed out of Amine Gemayel's government, but in early 1984, after participating in two conferences in Geneva and Lausanne, Switzerland, aimed at ending the civil war and the occupation of the country by Israeli troops in 1982, he agreed to serve in a cabinet of national unity that was formed by Rashid Karami in May 1984.
 He served as the minister of public health and communications in the cabinet led by then prime minister Karami.

 Gemayel was still in office when he died of a heart attack in Bikfaya on 29 August 1984.
 He was at the age of 78.
-Gemayel's body was buried next to Bashir Gemayel's grave in Bikfaya on 30 August 1984.
+Gemayel's body was buried next to Bachir Gemayel's grave in Bikfaya on 30 August 1984.